+'''

-''' name: WANClientParticipant_userB
+- name: WANClientParticipant_userB

 kind: wan

-discovery-server-guid:

-id: 3

-Must be different than A one

 connection-addresses:

-- discovery-server-guid:

-id: 2

-Id of the Discovery Server of A

-addresses:

-Public IP of Ha
+- ip: 1.1.1.1 # Public IP of Ha

-- ip: 1.1.1.1

-port: 11666

-Port forwarded in Ra
+port: 11666 # Port forwarded in Ra

-transport: tcp

-Transport protocol
+transport: tcp # Transport protocol

 '''

 This way, B will connect to A. A will be able to receive the message because R_A will forward the message to H_A .
 Once A has received the message, a TCP channel will be set, and the communication will travel both ways without requiring to traverse any other NAT.